wemakeweb/Risotto/README.md

 #Risotto
-Risotto is a VC framework based on koajs. it makes heavy use of es6 harmony features and thus requires node´s **--harmony** flag
+Risotto is a VC framework based on koajs.

 ##Install
 __Risotto requires and redis to run__